aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppt-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPT to DOTM?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for sharing documents as it is platform independent and can be opened on any device.
+However, the PDF format is not suitable for editing.
+The DOTM format, on the other hand, is a Microsoft Word template file format which is used to store documents with macros.
+It is a great choice for editing documents as it allows users to add macros and other features to the document.
+Therefore, it is necessary to convert PPT to DOTM in order to edit the document.

+<h2>How Aspose.Total helps for PPT to DOTM Conversion?</h2>
-For a Python developer, who is trying to add a PPT to DOTM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPT file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOTM format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps developers to automate the conversion process from PPT to DOTM.
+The process is mainly in two steps.
+Firstly, Aspose.Slides for Python via .NET API is used to convert PPT file to PDF.
+After that, Microsoft Word Python API Aspose.Words for Python via .NET is used to save the created PDF into Microsoft Word as a DOTM format.

+The Aspose.Total for Python via .NET API is a great choice for developers as it is easy to use and provides a wide range of features.
+It also supports a variety of formats such as PPT, PDF, DOC, DOTM, and many more.
+Furthermore, it is a cost-effective solution as it offers a pay-as-you-go model.
+This means that developers only need to pay for the features they use.

+Overall, Aspose.Total for Python via .NET API is a great choice for developers who are looking to add a PPT to DOTM conversion feature within their application.
+It is easy to use and provides a wide range of features.
+Furthermore, it is a cost-effective solution as it offers a pay-as-you-go model.

 {{% /blocks/products/pf/feature-page-summary %}}